the-draupnir-project/draupnir-documentation/docs/contributing/planning.md

 - Preserves a record of decisions and history of problem exploration that is well documented.

+## Planning essentials

+In order to understand the planning system, you need to understand some basic rules of planning and the trade-off between certainty and agility.

+The more concrete a plan is, the less agile it is.
+And as we know requirements and the world is never static, and plans need to adapt over time.
+The trick to managing this is to make sure that plans become more detailed the closer they are to being implemented.
+And that certainty about the cost of plans can only become more detailed as more work is done to develop them.
+Keeping plans abstract and untied to implementation keeps them agile.

+The same is also true for exploring a problem space, you learn much more about problems while working on solutions to them than you do by hypothesizing solutions to them.
+And this is another reason why plans need to be adaptive.

+This is also why it is important for work to be incremental.
+It allows problems to be explored in smaller units, while keeping other aspects of a plan abstract, and thus adaptive to change from exploration.

 ## Problems

+Problems are more of a strategic mechanism than a planning mechanism.
+They provide the context that allow plans to be made.
+And provide an adapting rolling discussion about a problem based on experience gained from exploration.

 After triage issues are consolidated into a "bigger picture" discussion that captures and describes the problem.
 This is done at as higher level as possible